-On July 30, 2020, the Magistrate Judge considering Catalyst's lawsuit against the FDA filed a Report and Recommendation in which she recommended to the District Judge handling the case that she grant the FDA's and Jacobus' motions for summary judgement and deny Catalyst's motion for summary judgement.
-We are currently reviewing the Magistrate Judge's decision, which we believe to be incorrect as a matter of law and contrary to the plain language of the Orphan Drug Act, and we intend to pursue the case further with the District Judge.
-The decision on whether to grant or deny our motion for summary judgement remains with the District Judge handling the case.
-We believe that if the Magistrate Judge's recommendation is correct on the law, it means that the FDA has the authority to effectively eliminate the benefits of exclusivity under the Orphan Drug Act, which we believe will chill the incentive for drug companies like ourselves to spend the millions of dollars necessary to develop an orphan drug.
+On July 30, 2020, the Magistrate Judge considering our lawsuit against the FDA filed a Report and Recommendation in which she recommended to the District Judge handling the case that she grant the FDA's and Jacobus' motions for summary judgment and deny our motion for summary judgment.
+On September 29, 2020, the District Judge adopted the Report and Recommendation of the Magistrate Judge, granted the FDA's and Jacobus' motions for summary judgment, and dismissed our case.

+We believe that the District Judge's decision is incorrect as a matter of law and contrary to the plain language of the Orphan Drug Act.
+We believe that if the District Judge's decision to grant summary judgment is correct on the law, it means that the FDA has the authority to effectively eliminate the benefits of exclusivity under the Orphan Drug Act, which we believe will chill the incentive for drug companies to spend the millions of dollars necessary to develop an orphan drug.
+As a result, we have appealed the District Court's decision to the Eleventh Circuit Court of Appeals.
+There can be no assurance of the result of such proceeding.